KhrystynaDubovyk/RequirementsTest/req-s/TRS/GetVehicleData_TRS.md

 6.
 In case mobile application sends GetVehicleData_request to SDL and:
 - either unknown issue happened
-- either something went wrong
+- or something went wrong

 SDL must:
 respond with "GENERIC_ERROR, success:"false" to mobile application